 The above classes, with Bill Taylor and Jaye Alison Moscariello, are held in gardens where we will talk about and taste 30 or more flowers, herbs, and greens used in salads or green smoothies, that can be harvested in any given season.
 A green smoothie will be available to sample.
+We will also make wild chips and thistle lemonade.
 Discussion will cover growing timing/tips, and medicinal qualities.
 The class will end with a small meal of salad, tastes of kimchi, and other foods.
 Potluck contributions welcome.
 Seeds are also available (bring envelopes if you have them).
-Class is by donation ($20 suggested but other amounts ok) or work trade (2 hours in the garden or organizing/outreach)
+Class is by donation ($30 per person, $50/couple)

 Check touchtheearthmusic.com for updates, or 707-272-1688.